Sweet and Spicy Shrimp Dip

 Sweet and Spicy Sauce

-- 1/2 cup water warm water so the sugar dissolves
+- ¼ cup warm water, to dissolve the sugar

 Prepare the sweet and spicy sauce:

 - In a small bowl combine the rice vinegar, garlic, ginger, red pepper flakes, warm water, lime juice and sugar.
 Stir until well combined.
 The warm water will help the sugar to breakdown.
 Set aside.

 - Devein and peel your shrimp, toss them with ½ teaspoon salt and 1 tablespoon olive oil.

 - Lay shrimp on the hot grill and cook for 2-3 minutes per side.
 Remove from the grill once fully cooked and pink in color.
 Let cool.

 - Next, you'll want to remove the seeds and soft center from the cucumber before dicing.
 This will help remove any excess moisture.
 I used a spoon to gently scrape it out.